MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 ### Websites didn't receive any traffic in the last 30 days

 This recommendation lists websites that received no traffic in the last 30 days.
-This means there are some websites in your tenant that didn't have any visitors in the past month.
+This means some websites in your tenant had no visitors in the past month.
 These websites might be outdated, irrelevant, or redundant.

 To review these websites, select the recommendation to see a list of the websites, their URLs, environment names, and environment types.
-You can also visit the Power Pages admin center, select **Resources**, > **Power Pages sites**> **Analytics** to get more insights into the traffic.
+You can also visit the Power Pages admin center to get more insights into the traffic.

+1. Select **Resources** > **Power Pages sites** > **Analytics**.

 If a website isn't currently needed, you can shut it down.
 When a website is shut down, it's unavailable to users.
 You can always restart the websites later if you need them.